ibm-cloud-docs/discovery-data/pricing-plans.md

 -   Up to 100 custom regular expression models
 -   Up to 20 custom text classification models
 -   Up to 20 custom document classification models

+### How is document pricing calculated?
+{: #pricing-docs}

+Document pricing uses the maximum number of documents per day and then prorates to calculate the total per month.

+For example, imagine there are 300,000 documents added to a collection for 6 days (6/30), then another 1 million documents are added over a two-day span.
+In the first day (1/30) of the two-day span, 700,000 documents are added.
+All of the documents (1,300,000) remain in the collection index for the rest of the month 23/30).
+The number of documents for the month is calculated by using an equation like this: `300K * (6/30) + 700K * (1/30) * 1300K * (23/30)`.

 ## Premium
 {: #premiumplan}